Sunflower oil

 Sunflower oil is the non-volatile oil pressed from the seeds of the sunflower (Helianthus annuus).
 Sunflower oil is commonly used in food as a frying oil, and in cosmetic formulations as an emollient.

 Sunflower oil is primarily composed of linoleic acid, a polyunsaturated fat, and oleic acid, a monounsaturated fat.
 Through selective breeding and manufacturing processes, oils of differing proportions of the fatty acids are produced.
 The expressed oil has a neutral taste profile.
 The oil contains a large amount of vitamin E.

-As of 2017, genome analysis and development of hybrid sunflowers to increase oil production are under development to meet greater consumer demand for sunflower oil and its commercial varieties.

-In 2018, Ukraine and Russia together accounted for 53% of the world's production of sunflower oil.

 Composition

 Sunflower oil is mainly a triglyceride.
 The British Pharmacopoeia lists the following profile: